-Why are Align Helicopters so popular?
-Simple, they do everything right – from design to parts support; Align RC knows the RC helicopter business better than most and what it takes to make some of the nicest birds and support equipment out there for the price.
+Why do Align Helicopters remain to be popular?
+Simple, they do everything right – from design to parts support; Align RC knows the RC helicopter business and what it takes to make some of the nicest birds and kits out there for the price.

-In the 20 plus years I have been involved in this hobby, I have never seen the type of dominance one brand holds over all the others the way Align RC and its line up of T-Rex helicopters do.
-Add to this a huge Trex aftermarket parts & clone market and it's hard to ignore how Align has and continues to shape our hobby.
+In the 30+ years I have been involved in this hobby, I have never seen the dominance one brand holds world wide like Align RC does.
+Add to this a huge Trex aftermarket parts & Trex clone market and it's hard to ignore how Align shaped our hobby.

-With collective pitch helicopter sizes ranging from the tiny T-Rex 250 up to the large T-Rex 800, there is an Align Helicopter for most people and most budgets.
-The T-Rex 250 up to the 800 are all available in electric powered versions as well the fixed pitch entry level micro T-Rex 100.
+With collective pitch helicopter sizes ranging from the tiny T-Rex T15 up to the large T-Rex 800, there is an Align Helicopter for most people and most budgets.
+The T-Rex T15 up to the 800 are all available in electric powered versions.

 Align Helicopter kits are a pure joy to build.
 Whether this is your first RC helicopter build or your fiftieth, I think everyone will appreciate how well the parts are identified, how easy the kits go together, and how good the instructions are.